robleroni/Puerro/docs/01-Introduction.md

 This makes it, especially in the fast changing web front-end world, a challenging problem.

 It takes a lot of time to learn a new framework/library and to build an application with it.
-This could be a bad investment, as the technology is very likely outdated soon and the application would need to be rebuild nearly from scratch.
+This could be a bad investment, as the technology is very likely outdated soon, and the application would need to be rebuild nearly from scratch.

 Additionally, they usually build up a huge dependency chain.
 This means that you, as the end-developer, can't control every part of your application.
 If only one of the dependencies is insecurely built, fails, or runs something which it is not supposed to, it puts your entire application at risk.